-- Each class has a 'What I want my teacher to know' box where they can place notes/messages or request to talk to the teacher privately. - The headteacher has a box outside the office where children can request to talk to her. - We have a designated trained mental-wellbeing first aider where children can request 'Bubble time'. - Sending a message to the headteacher via the school office. - Disclosing to the DSL in person.
+- Each class has a 'What I want my teacher to know' box where they can place notes/messages or request to talk to the teacher privately. - The headteacher has a box outside the office where children can request to talk to her. - We have a designated trained mental-wellbeing first aider where children can request 'Bubble time'. - Sending a message to the headteacher via the school office.
+Disclosing to the DSL in person - Disclosing to the DSL in person.